+We present Drum (DoS-Resistant Unforgeable Multicast), a gossip-based multicast protocol, which, using a few simple ideas, eliminates common vulnerabilities to DoS attacks.
 Mathematical analysis and simulations show that Drum indeed achieves our design goal: an attacker cannot substantially hinder Drum's performance by targeting a small subset of the processes.
 When an adversary has a large sending capacity, its most effective attack against Drum is an all-out attack that distributes the attacking power as broadly as possible.
-(We concentrate on heavy attacks since they are the most damaging, and one can expect them to happen in actual scenarios [28].)
+(We concentrate on heavy attacks since they are most damaging, and one can expect them to happen in actual scenarios [28].)
 Obviously, performance degradation due to a broad all-out DDoS attack is unavoidable for any multicast protocol, and indeed all the tested protocols exhibit the same performance degradation under such a broad attack.
-In contrast, under an attack that focuses on a strict subset of the processes, Drum's latency remains constant as the attack strength increases, whereas in traditional protocols, the latency grows linearly with the attack strength.

-We have implemented Drum in Java and tested it on a cluster of workstations.
-Our measurements validate the analysis and simulation results, and show that Drum can withstand severe DoS attacks, where naïve protocols that do not take any measures against DoS attacks completely collapse in terms of latency and throughput.
+We have implemented Drum in Java and tested it on a on a cluster of workstations.
+Our measurements validate the analysis and simulation results, and show that Drum can withstand severe DoS attacks, where naïve protocols that do not take any measures against DoS attacks completely collapse.
+E.g., under an attack that focuses on 10% of the processes, Drum's latency and throughput remain constant as the attack strength increases, whereas in traditional protocols, the latency grows linearly with the attack strength, and the throughput continuously degrades.